-[3-3-14] Special handling service provides preferential handling, but not preferential delivery, to the extent practicable in dispatch and transportation.
+[12-8-14] [3-3-14] Special Handling is subject to the basic standards in 1.0; see 1.4.1 for eligible matter.
+Special handling provides preferential handling, but not preferential delivery, to the extent practicable in dispatch and transportation.
 The service does not itself insure the article against loss or damage.
-Special handling service is mandatory for material that requires extra care in handling, transportation, and delivery.
+Special handling is mandatory for material that requires extra care in handling, transportation, and delivery.

 14.1.2 Bees and Poultry